incrediblesound/weirdo/README.md

 Weirdo
 ======

 Weirdo is my attempt to manifest all my weird ideas about software into a language that transpiles into JavaScript.
-It is currently in active development so I am still fleshing out the main features and organizing the code-base.
+Other than experimenting with weird ideas, Weirdo is also my attempt to create a toy-language that has what I personally consider attractive syntax.

 How to Transpile
 ---------